COMPARISON

 Is TheStatsAPI cheaper than Sportmonks?

-It depends on what you need.
+For most projects, yes.
 Sportmonks starts at €29/month but only includes 5 leagues.
-TheStatsAPI starts at $50/month but includes all 1,196 competitions.
-Once you factor in Sportmonks add-ons for odds (€15/month), xG data (€24/month), and extra leagues (€4–€19 each), the total cost often exceeds TheStatsAPI for equivalent functionality.
-TheStatsAPI is more predictable because there are no add-ons or league restrictions.
+TheStatsAPI starts at $50/month and includes 80 competitions by default, with up to 1,196 available on request.
+Once you factor in Sportmonks add-ons for odds, xG data, extra leagues, older history, news, or extra calls, the total cost often exceeds TheStatsAPI for equivalent functionality.
+TheStatsAPI is more predictable because there are no add-ons or surprise league fees.

 Does TheStatsAPI have odds data?